sascha-andres/toggl/README.md

 ## Acknowledgements

-This project uses go-toggl from https://github.com/jason0x43/go-toggl
+This project uses go-toggl from https://github.com/jason0x43/go-toggl by downloading and changing the code.
+See `get_toggl` script

 ## History